 FAQ

 This recipe yields a thick and hearty pasta e fagioli soup.
 If you prefer very little broth, you can start off using 5 cups of bone broth instead of 6.
-Watch very carefully as you cook the pasta, adding more as needed to prevent sticking.
+Watch carefully as you cook the pasta, adding more broth as needed to prevent sticking.
 Keep in mind that the pasta will continue to soak up the soup as it sits and cools.
 For even more thickness, you could use a blender to purée half the beans before cooking them.
 However, I find that the extra collagen in the bone broth produces a beautifully thick soup without the added step of blending.

 Related